Alert Best Practices: Replies and Resolutions

 Letting employees know that you have heard their feedback can help improve employee engagement and retention, although it is not necessary to reply to comment.

 - Lead with empathy and understanding.
 Let the employee know their concerns have been heard so they feel comfortable sharing feedback in the future.

 - Respond politely, even if the feedback is negative.
 Avoid being defensive.

 - If you plan to take action by purchasing new equipment or resolving a safety issue, share the planned action with the employee.

 - If you have additional questions for the employee related to their feedback, provide your contact information so the employee can respond to you directly.
-Your name is anonymous in the reply unless you choose to share your name.
+Your identity is confidential in the reply unless you choose to share your name.

 What does your reply look like to the employee?

 - The reply sent to the employee via email and SMS.

 - The email will include your reply text in the body of the email.

 - The SMS will include a link to a web page that includes the reply text.
 The reply text is not sent in the body of the SMS message due to sensitivity concerns regarding SMS.
 This is an industry best practice.